Stanislav Cherchesov: Ferencváros

 On 20 December 2021, he was appointed as the manager of the Nemzeti Bajnokság I club Ferencvárosi TC.

 On 5 May 2023, he won the 2022–23 Nemzeti Bajnokság I with Ferencváros, after Kecskemét lost 1–0 to Honvéd at the Bozsik Aréna on the 30th matchday.

 However, on 19 July 2023, he was sacked from his management role after losing 3-0 at the Ferencváros Stadion to Klaksvíkar Ítróttarfelag in the first round of the 2023–24 UEFA Champions League qualifying phase and play-off round.

 Kazakhstan

 On 3 June 2024, Cherchesov was hired to manage the Kazakhstan national team.

 At the end of June of the same year, Cherchesov became the subject of a controversy.
 During a press conference, he objected to a journalist asking several questions in a row in Kazakh.
 A couple of days later, Cherchesov began attending Kazakh language courses, and has said that he plans to master the language by the end of the year.

 Under Cherchesov, Kazakhstan had a catastrophic 2024–25 UEFA Nations League B campaign, as Kazakhstan got relegated in a humiliating fashion with no goal to their name and only one point, paradoxically, obtained from Norway, the team that would later get promoted to League A next season.
+As for the result, Cherchesov was sacked as coach of Kazakhstan for failing to achieve promotion.